|

 57. Repetitiveness is the key to

 learning half of what's out there.
-Overlearn it!
-You
+Add to your drum lessons

 will usually not get something down good unless it's repeated